What are UX and UI design?

 However, UX involves all aspects of the end-relationship user’s with the company, its services, and its goods, not only physical and digital objects.

 As a UX designer, it’s your job to make sure they have a pleasant and helpful experience.
-We may create an ideal user and explore their goals, wants, and frustrations with present solutions by creating a user persona (which is done by a UX researcher,
+By establishing a user persona (which is done by a UX researcher), we can design a perfect user and investigate their goals, wants, and frustrations with current solutions.

 A UX designer’s and his or her team’s task is to think through every step of a user’s journey with the product once we’ve defined a user persona.
 All aspects of the user’s trip should be memorable and valuable.
 Designers can delight clients at every level by understanding the target user and the user path.